 Surgical Podiatry – The most common problem that requires nail surgery is an ingrowing toenail.
-This is sometimes caused by poor nail cutting or awkwardly shaped or damaged nails.
+Poor nail cutting technique or awkwardly shaped or damaged nails is usually the cause of ingrowing toenails.
 These toenails frequently become infected and are often very painful.
-People are often referred to us by their doctor, another Podiatrist, or self referral.
+Doctors, foot health practitioners, or other podiatrists often refer patients to us for nail surgery.

-Electrosurgery is performed under local anaesthetic.
-This means that only the affected area is injected with anaesthetic and numbed.
+These procedures always performed under local anaesthetic.
+We would only make numb the affected area.
 You will be awake throughout the surgery.
-You will still be able to feel your foot being moved but you will not feel any pain.
+You will still be able to feel movement of your foot but you will not feel any pain.
+We also expect you to return for follow up appointments.
+The treated area on your foot tends to heal up in about 5-14 days depending on size of the verruca.

-The operation takes about 15 minutes however expect to be with us for 60 minutes.
+The procedure takes about 15 minutes however expect to be with us for 60 minutes.
 For more information please see our Verruca Treatments page.

-> There is a possibility of scar formation.
+> There is a possibility of scar formation with electrosurgery.

 > As a verruca is a virus there is always a small chance that the verrucas can recur